hassanhshah/GATA/README.md

 - **Chat Interfacce:** Users can converse with the chatbot in a natural language format
 - **Uploading Content:** The application can process PDF documents and lecture videos with transcripts to store text information in retrievable chunks
 - **Data Storage:** MongoDB is used for data storage and user management.
 FAISS vector databases are used to store contextual information
-- **Data Storage:** MongoDB is used for data storage and user management.
-FAISS vector databases are used to store contextual information
 - **Web Application:** The chatbot interface is built using Streamlit, making it accessible via a web browser
 - **Authentication:** Users can log in or sign up as students or instructors to access personalized features
 - **Source Retrieval:** The application retrieves relevant sources from syllabi, textbooks, slides, and videos for answering user queries